OptStartHeat

 0

-The historical data is retained even in the locked state.
-This input can also be used to activate sensor faults (fault - room temperature sensor, fault outdoor temperature sensor) or for operating the zone in extended occupancy time. \
+The historical data remain preserved even in the locked state.
+This input can also be used to map sensor faults (fault - room temperature sensor, fault - outside temperature sensor) or for operating the zone in extended occupancy mode.

 Enable xEnAdapt